Now available Self-paced · Ages 1–3

 • A way to read meltdowns as nervous-system events instead of behavioral failures.

-• Practical patterns for repair — including what the research says about adult self-repair after a hard moment.
+• Practical patterns for repair, including what the research says about adult self-repair after a hard moment.

 Module breakdown

-Six short lessons for the moments that make toddlerhood feel hard.
+Five short lessons for the moments that make toddlerhood feel hard.

 Each module gives you a clear developmental idea, a few practical ways to use it, and language you can carry into ordinary family life.
+Five modules · ~1 hour each · self-paced · works on your phone.

 Module 01